Intellectual Property

 What's included

-Draft a software IP assignment deed with clear wording on ownership transfer, carve-outs and retained rights.
+Receive a software IP assignment deed with clear terms for ownership transfer and any retained rights.

 FAQs